rhevorn/shape/README.md

 user, err := shape.Parse(userSchema, requestBody)
 ```

-JSON is an adapter, not GoShape's core representation. `Parse` accepts
+JSON is an adapter, not the package's core representation. `Parse` accepts
 exactly one JSON value and retains numeric precision with `encoding/json.Number`.
 Context and reader variants are available as `ParseContext`,
 `ParseReader`, and `ParseReaderContext`.
 For an untrusted stream, use